Statistics

 Typically offered in Spring only

 Statistical models and methods for the analysis of time series data using both time domain and frequency domain approaches.
-A brief review of necessary statistical concepts and R will be given at the beginning.
-Analyses of real data sets using the stati
+An introduction and review of necessary statistical concepts will be given, and a statistical computing package will be introduced.
+Analyses of real data sets using statistical software will be emphasized.

 Typically offered in Fall only